toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/04-guides.md

 For a retrieval of bookings, the maximum number of bookings that can be returned with one booking retrieval request is *125*.

 ---

+### Booking Confirmation REsponses with Warning Require Action
+If a warning is included in the BC RS message, the hotel confirmation number could not be updated for the booking at Expedia.
+Efforts should be made to capture these warnings and make necessary corrections to your booking confirmation request parameters.

+---

 ### Retrieval & Confirmation Frequency VS Booking Expiration Delay

 Expedia requires that EQC partners retrieve and confirm all booking messages (new reservations, modifications and cancellations) within 30 minutes of their creation by the customer.
 Partners connected via Expedia QuickConnect need not only retrieve bookings using BR interface, but also confirm them using the Booking Confirmation API within this delay.